Cloud7050/ff-mine/docs/index.md

 layout: default
 ---

-This site holds some of my detailed FFXIV guides for running old high-end content at Minimum Item level No Echo (MINE).
+This site holds some of my detailed FFXIV guides for running old high-end content at Minimum Item level, No Echo (MINE).

+MINE content has a niche audience.
+Some of the wikis/videos/other guides out there may be brief, outdated, or even inaccurate since the content is so old.
+This is a step towards improving that.

+These guides compile my findings from having run and tested the content.
+Hopefully they're a useful enough resource to teach you how to clear the fights too.

 ### A Realm Reborn

-- [Leviathan | The Whorleater (Extreme)
+- [Leviathan | The Whorleater (Extreme)\
   ![leviathan](images/leviathan.png)](leviathan)

+---

+Feedback?
+Bugs?
+[File an issue](https://github.com/Cloud7050/ff-mine/issues), PM me on Discord @ cloud7050, or [join the Discord server](https://discord.com/invite/Ea7qqaxUyJ) to discuss.